National Arena League: 2024 season

 In August 2023, the league announced it had added the Omaha Beef and Sioux City Bandits from Champions Indoor Football for the 2024 season.
 On August 22, 2023, the Jacksonville Sharks announced they were joining the Indoor Football League (IFL).
 The league added the expansion Colorado Spartans, based out of Loveland, Colorado, on August 31.
 Also on August 31, the Warbirds, which had been renamed as the West Texas Desert Hawks, were announced as joining the relaunched Arena Football League.
 On September 14, the Topeka Tropics also joined the NAL from the CIF.
 On September 21, the two-time American West Football Conference champions Idaho Horsemen joined the NAL.
 On September 26, the San Antonio Gunslingers were announced as also joining the IFL.
 The next day, the North Texas Bulls announced their membership in the NAL.
 On October 16, the Oklahoma Flying Aces were as announced as the eighth and final team for the 2024 NAL season.
 The NAL, however, terminated the North Texas Bulls' membership on February 16, 2024, due to "failure to pay league dues as well as failure to provide an executed arena lease for the upcoming 2024 season."
 The announcement came one day after the NAL revoked the Topeka Tropics' membership "due to violations of their League Affiliation Agreement, including failure to pay league dues and meeting other criteria to participate in the upcoming 2024 season".
-The NAL stated it is in discussions with new ownership as it tries to keep a Topeka team part of the 2024 season.
+The NAL stated it was in discussions with new ownership as it tried to keep a Topeka team part of the 2024 season.
 The Tropics put out an open letter begging members of the Topeka business community to buy and save the franchise.
 On February 28, 2024, the league terminated the Tropics membership.